Krab1o/days-remaining/README.md

 ---

-Created mainly in learning purposes =)
+Created mainly on educational purposes.